bpptkg/display-device/README.md

     npm run serve

+Lints and fixes files:

+    npm run lint

 Compiles and minifies for production:

     npm run build

+## Deployment

-On the production environment, we deploy the app using `/display-device/` public path.
+On production environment, we deploy the app using `/display-device/` public path.
 You can change this setting in `vue.config.js` file.

-Lints and fixes files:
+You have to also add the following to the Nginx configuration:

+    location /display-device {
+        alias /path/to/display-device/dist/;
+        try_files $uri $uri/ = 404;
+    }

+On staging environment, we deploy the app using `/display-device-dev/` public path.
+To build for staging, create `.env.staging.local` file, add `NODE_ENV=staging` and then run:

-    npm run lint
+    npm run build -- --mode staging

+Do not forget to adjust your Nginx site location configuration if you deploy for staging.

 ## License